-One Human Family: Eliminating Hunger & Promoting Sustainable Farming with Gender Equity
+Sustainable Food, Water, and Energy: Eliminating Hunger & Promoting Sustainable Farming with Gender Equity for One Human Family

 Women’s equity and food insecurity are indelibly linked.
 Women are vulnerable on all dimensions of food security: availability, access, utilization and stability.
 Food insecurity is an issue of women’s equity.
 Studies have shown that globally women eat least and they eat last.